Actionable Book Summary: The Power of Habit by Charles Duhigg

 Prize: Gold medal.

-Once I read this in the book, I finally understood why I’m reaching for my phone when I wait in line, or when I don’t have anything to do.
-It’s because I’ve executed this task thousands and thousands of times: I see people waiting, I reach for my phone.
-I feel good after seeing funny pictures and colored notifications inside my social media account.
+That’s why you’re reaching for your phone when you wait in line, or when you don’t have anything to do.
+It’s because you’ve executed this task thousands and thousands of times: You see people waiting (cue), you reach for my phone (action), you feel good after seeing funny pictures and colored notifications inside your social media account (reward).

 It looks like this: